littell/gramble-docs/tutorial/first-program.md

 | u  | me | penda | 2 | perfect | pend |
 | a  | me | penda | 3 | perfect | pend |

 The outputs of this are exactly the same as the above, it results in ``{text: ninapenda, person: 1, tense: present, root: pend}, {text: unapenda, person: 2, ...}, etc.}``.
-There aren't three different text fields now, there's still just one.
+There's still just one ``text`` field, even though there are three ``text`` headers.

 So this is an important distinction between a Gramble program and a database table.
-The association between **text** and **ni** here isn't a declaration that the value of the **text** field is "ni".
-Rather, you can think of this more like an instruction: "Add 'ni' to the text field!"
+The association between ``text`` and ``ni`` here isn't a declaration that the value of the **text** field is ``ni``.
+Rather, you can think of this more like an instruction: "Add ``ni`` to the text field!"
 We can perform operations multiple times to the same field, whereas a database can't have multiple fields with the same name.

 ### What restrictions are there for me to use a database table as a Gramble program, or in a Gramble program?